 PGP & EEO Application Deadlines:

-For this essay, our task is cut out: to convince the admissions committee why ISB should choose you for this prestigious program.
 This essay needs lot of thought and introspection; after all, this is the first essay and will leave a lasting (if not the last) impression.
-So, no mincing of words, no nuanced hints, and no subtlety; the thrust on your uniqueness should be categorical and overt.
+So, no mincing of words, no nuanced hints, and no subtlety; the thrust on that personal quality of yours, should be categorical and overt.

-i) Everyone is unique (sounds cliched, we know).
-The point however is that merely working in the IT industry does not take away your uniqueness.
+Dear ISB aspirants, do remember that everyone is unique (sounds cliched, we know).
+If you are working in the (needlessly much maligned) IT sector, take heart in the fact that merely working in the IT industry does not take away your uniqueness.
 Some may be working in development, some may be working as Leads, some may be working in pre-sales, and some others may have direct client-handling experience.
-All these are differentiators that would set you apart!
+Think through your experiences in these various roles, and some personal quality of yours will shine through!

 Bottomline: This is an opportunity for you to let ISB know that there is more to you than what your resume and your GMAT score suggest.
 Approach it with enthusiasm, because your positivity will bring the essay to life!